-- 1. Compare the rates of poverty in Alabama with your home community across different groups and contexts such as education, employment and food security - 2.
+- 1. Compare the rates of poverty in Alabama with your home community across different groups and discuss measures related to food security, education, employment, and health insurance coverage - 2.
 Interpret how the data about poverty in your home community translates into real-world living conditions for people and communities - 3.
-Summarize what you learned about poverty in your home community summarize the data. tate of Alabama.
-C ompiete each o t the provided tables to h What is your home community?
-Find the Poverty Rate for your c ommunity and the State of Alabama a.
-My Home Community All Persons Children Older Adults Percentage State of Alabama All Persons Children Older Adults Percentage • • •
+Summarize what you learned about poverty in your home community